Steve1989MREInfo

-Early life
+Early and personal life

-Thomas's interest in military rations began in 1997 as a young boy when his uncle purchased a case of Meal, Ready-to-Eat (MRE) rations from a surplus store.
+Thomas's interest in military rations began as a youth in 1997 when his uncle purchased a case of Meal, Ready-to-Eat (MRE) rations from a surplus store.
 The first ration Thomas ate from the case was a ham slice meal manufactured in 1993, which he ate cold because he did not know how to use the included flameless ration heater.

-Despite his dedication to military rations, Thomas has not served in any military.
+Outside of YouTube, Thomas works as a landscaper in Lakeland, Florida.
+Despite his interest in military rations, Thomas is not a military veteran.

 Internet career

 Thomas began his YouTube channel in November 2015.
 He first gained notoriety in January 2016 for a video in which he ate 61-year-old peanut butter from a Korean War-era C-ration.
 Later that year, a video review of Thomas eating American Civil War-era hardtack from 1863 went viral.

-Thomas has reviewed both vintage and contemporary rations from a wide variety of armed forces from across the world, including those from the British, Canadian, Russian, Ukrainian, Australian, and Chinese militaries.
-He has reviewed a variety of military chocolate, including the World War II-era D-ration and Tropical Bar, both manufactured by The Hershey Company.
-Thomas smokes, and he has smoked and reviewed cigarettes included in older rations, with the oldest cigarette he smoked being a 123-year-old cigarette dating to 1897.
+Thomas has reviewed both vintage and contemporary rations of several armed forces from around the world, including those from the American, British, Canadian, Russian, Ukrainian, Australian, Japanese, South Korean and Chinese militaries.
+He has reviewed a variety of military chocolate, including the American World War II-era D-ration and Tropical Bar.
+Thomas also reviews and smokes the cigarettes included in rations, the oldest being a 123-year-old cigarette dating to 1897.

-Thomas' video voice-overs have gained traction within his subscriber community for their calm delivery, and signature catch-phrases such as "nice hiss" (when opening a item results in audible air movement) and "Let's get this out onto a tray.
-Nice!" (referencing laying out the ration items onto a table, before hard-cutting to them neatly arrayed on a mess kit).

 Because many of the rations Thomas opens are extremely rare, he has stated that he will only open and review a ration once he has obtained a duplicate that will remain unopened in a private collection.

+Thomas' video voice-overs have gained traction within his subscriber community for their calm delivery, and signature catch-phrases such as "nice hiss" (referring to the sound sometimes made when opening hermetically sealed ration packages) and "Let's get this out onto a tray.
+Nice!" (referencing laying out the ration items onto a table, before hard-cutting to them neatly arranged on a mess kit).
+He almost always ends his videos with the catchphrase, "This is Steve1989.
+I... hope you liked the video, and I'll be coming back at you with something new... or old.
+Alright, cool.
+See ya."